31 of the Best Leadership Movies You Can Find to Inspire and Entertain

 Great leaders can unite even when all odds are stacked against them.

 Lawrence of Arabia is the true story of Thomas Edward Lawrence, the English officer who successfully united and led the diverse, often warring Arab tribes during World War I to fight the Turks.

 The almost four-hour epic movie provides an in-depth examination of the leadership style that led to Lawrence becoming so successful during the war.

 Lawrence achieved his goals through persuasion and unification, even when others didn't believe in him or his team.

 Great leaders are often the most persuasive and must be able to unify their team in any way possible.

 Rocky is the story of a small-time Philadelphia boxer who gets a rare chance to fight the world heavyweight champion in a match in which he strives to go the distance for his self-respect.
 The film was so inspirational that it sparked an entire franchise, for better or worse.

-While Rocky isn't the most intelligent man nor the most gifted leader, he teaches one fundamental lesson: perseverance in the face of adversity.
+While Rocky isn't the most intelligent man nor the most gifted leader, he teaches one fundamental lesson to aspiring leaders: perseverance in the face of adversity.

 If I can change and you can change, everybody can change.